sdauby/credit-pricing/README.md

 (Improvement: I think that the implementation of this class is not mathematically correct.)

-`S3Model` is an implementation of the "building blocks for credit derivative pricing" of Philipp J. Schönbucher's *Credit Derivatives Pricing Models* book, chapter 3.
+`S3Model` is an implementation of the "building blocks for credit derivative pricing" of Philipp J. Schönbucher's *Credit Derivatives Pricing Models*, chapter 3.
 Its constructor moves a tenor structure of forward rates and hazard rates, as well as a recovery rate, into its member data.
 Its member functions (`T`, `delta`, `B`, `Bbar`, `e`, `pi`, `F`) provide the building blocks in the notations of the book.

-# 3.4 ModelContainer
+## 3.4 ModelContainer

 This component implements a container mapping model identifiers to models.

-# 3.4.1 Model identifiers
+### 3.4.1 Model identifiers

 The `InterestRateCurveId`, `HazardRateCurveId` and `S3ModelId` structs each contain a `ModelType` type alias, equal respectively to `InterestRateCurve`, `HazardRateCurve` and `S3Model`.
 In that way, we establish a `ModelIdT` to `ModelT` correspondance for every model type `ModelT`.
 (In the rest of this document, *the `ModelIdT` types* will mean `InterestRateCurveId`, `HazardRateCurveId` and `S3ModelId`.)

-Each `ModelIdT` type contains data which specify the segment of the financial markets which is modelled and abstracted by a model (cf 3.3.1).
+A `ModelIdT` value contains data which specify the segment of the financial markets which is modelled and abstracted by a model (cf 3.3.1).
 For example, `HazardRateCurveId` contains an issuer and a currency.
 The value `HazardRateCurveId{Currency::USD,Issuers::JPM}` identifies the hazard rate curve representing the default risk of issuer JP Morgan in USD.

-In summary, a value of a `ModelIdT` type uniquely identifies a specific segment of the financial markets (e.g. the USD rates; the USD JPM default risk; the overall USD JPM credit) and a model type (via the `ModelT` type alias) adequate for that segment.

-# 3.4.2 `ModelId`
+### 3.4.2 `ModelId`

 `ModelId` is a `std::variant` whose alternatives are `InterestRateCurveId`, `HazardRateCurveId` and `S3ModelId`.
-Therefore, it is an identifier for a model of either of the corresponding types.
+Therefore, it is an identifier for a model of any of the corresponding types.

 It is useful, for example, to enable the collection of heterogeneous `ModelIdT` values in a single container.
-In section 4, I compare the `ModelT` / `ModelIdT` type relationship on the one hand, and the `Instrument` / `InstrumentImpl` instance relationship on the other hand.
+The `ModelT` / `ModelIdT` type relationship is analogous to the `Instrument` / `InstrumentImpl` instance relationship.
+Yet, they are implemented differently.
+The reason is that `std::variant`, being a concrete type, is preferrable to a class hierarchy (cf C++ Core Guidelines C.10).
+The reason for not using a `std::variant` for instruments is that, unlike model identifiers, some instrument types are likely to have many data members.
+This makes a `std::variant` potentially memory-inefficient.
+Having said that, both choices can be revisited.

+instances are expected to be small, fast to move objects

 (Improvement: `ModelId` has no role in ModelContainer so it would rather belong with Pricers.)

-# 3.4.3 ModelContainer
+### 3.4.3 ModelContainer

 `ModelContainer` contains objects of the `ModelT` types, keyed by values of the `ModelIdT` types.
 It uses `std::unique_ptr` so it assumes sole ownership of the model objects it contains.